platonic-io/detsys-testkit/doc/simulation_testing.md

 * For example
     - Jepsen tests
-        + The subsystem under test here is a Smartlog cluster, faults are injected, TXE-like user traffic randomly generated
+        + The subsystem under test here is a database cluster, faults are injected, user traffic randomly generated;
-    - War room
-        + The system under test here are a cluster of Symbiont nodes
     - Performance tests
+        + Very demanding or many users

 ## The consequences of slow and non-deterministic system tests